 In this weighted course students will continue to learn and practice techniques for close reading, writing, textual citation, speaking, and analysis of text using a variety of selections, both literary and informational, classic and contemporary, representing diverse cultures and viewpoints.
 Composition centers on the development of the basic forms of writing, concentrating on developing clearly organized and well- developed multi-paragraph compositions using standard English conventions.
 They will also continue to focus on developing and refining their oral communication, listening, grammar, vocabulary, digital media, research and thinking skills.
 Learning targets for English 9-10 as established by Ohio's Learning Standards will drive the instruction for this course.
 The honors course, however, proceeds at an accelerated pace and is enriched with regards to content, thus covering more material with more depth.
 Greater independence is expected of the students in their evaluation of literature.
 In addition, students are expected to demonstrate a greater degree of sophistication in content and style in their writing.
-There are no fees for this course, however, students will be required to obtain copies of the major literary works that will be studied during the Arrow Down for More Information
+There are no fees for this course, however, students will be required to obtain copies of the major literary works that will be studied during the school year.
+The students are required to take an end of course exam for English II.